Aladdin by Ben Crocker

 Enchanted April by Matthew Barber (from the novel by Elizabeth von Arnim)

-A Readers Theatre performance of the delight story of four very different women who decide to leave the cares of London behind to spend April 1922 in a rented Italian villa.
+A Readers Theatre performance of the delightful story of four very different women who decide to leave the cares of London behind to spend April 1922 in a rented Italian villa.

 Directed by Jean Llewellyn